Jonah: Translation

 Though art and culture often depicts Jonah's fish as a whale, the Hebrew text, as throughout scripture, refers to no marine species in particular, simply saying "great fish" or "big fish".
 While some biblical scholars suggest the size and habits of the great white shark correspond better to the representations of Jonah's experiences, normally an adult human is too large to be swallowed whole.
 The development of whaling from the 18th century onwards made it clear that most, if not all, species of whale are incapable of swallowing a human, leading to much controversy about the veracity of the biblical story of Jonah.

 In Jonah 2:1 (1:17 in English translations), the Hebrew text reads dag gadol (דג גדול) or, in the Hebrew Masoretic Text, dāḡ gāḏōl (דָּ֣ג גָּד֔וֹל), which means "great fish".
 The Septuagint translates this phrase into Greek as kētei megalōi (κήτει μεγάλῳ), meaning "huge fish".
 In Greek mythology, the same word meaning "fish" (kêtos) is used to describe the sea monster slain by the hero Perseus that nearly devoured the Princess Andromeda.
 Jerome later translated this phrase as piscis grandis in his Latin Vulgate.
 He translated koilia kétous, however, as ventre ceti in Matthew 12:40: this second case occurs only in this verse of the New Testament.

 At some point cetus became synonymous with "whale" (the study of whales is now called cetology).
 In his 1534 translation, William Tyndale translated the phrase in Jonah 2:1 as "greate fyshe" and the word kétos (Greek) or cetus (Latin) in Matthew 12:40 as "whale".
-Tyndale's translation was later incorporated into the Authorized Version of 1611.
+Tyndale's translation was later incorporated into the King James Version of 1611.
 Since then, the "great fish" in Jonah 2 has been most often interpreted as a whale.
 In English some translations use the word "whale" for Matthew 12:40, while others use "sea creature" or "big fish".